patrixampm/cub3D/README.md

 # cub3D
 ## 3D Raycasting Project from 42

 cub3D is a simple 3D game engine project created at 42 coding academy.
-The core of the project is built around raycasting, using the **DDA (Digital Differential Analizer)** algorithm to render a 3D view from a 2D map.
+The core of the project is built around raycasting, using the **DDA (Digital Differential Analyzer)** algorithm to render a 3D view from a 2D map.
 The program loads a map file (with the `.cub` extension), parses it, and then renders the scene with walls and player movement — all using your CPU, no fancy GPU tricks.

 ### How to Compile
 Open a terminal in the project directory and run: